 Claire grew up in Lansing and has lived in northern Michigan for about five years.
 She has loved Leelanau ever since childhood, when she camped at the Sleeping Bear Dunes or the Manitou Islands with her family each summer.
-In her free time, Claire loves spending time outdoors rock hunting, hiking, skiing, kayaking, and paddle-boarding with her fiance, Paul and rescue dog, Izzy.
+In her free time, Claire loves spending time outdoors rock hunting, hiking, skiing, kayaking, and paddle-boarding with her husband, Paul and rescue dog, Izzy.